diegol/job-app/README.md

 │ ├── jobs <---- All related to jobs
 │ │ ├── dto
 │ │ ├── functions <---- One Lamda function for each api call
+│ │ ├── tests
 │ │ └── schemas <---- To validate all the user input
 │ │ └── job.service.ts <---- Where the business logic goes
-│ ├── notes <---- All related to notes (similar structure than jobs │ └── migrations <-- DB migrationss
+│ ├── notes <---- All related to notes (similar structure than jobs) │ └── migrations <-- DB migrationss
 │
 ├── stacks <---- Where all SST/CDK infrastructure code is defined